danielace1/blossom-blog-app/README.md

 # 🌼Blossom Blog App

-Blossom Blog is a dynamic blogging platform where admins can create, feature, and manage posts, while users can explore, save, and interact with content.
+Blossom Blog is a dynamic blogging platform where both admins and users can create, feature, and manage posts.
+Users can explore, save, and interact with content, while admins have additional control over featured blogs and content management.
 Built with the latest web technologies, Blossom Blog delivers a seamless and responsive user experience.

 ## ✨Features

 ### 👤 User Features

+- **✍️ Create Blogs**: Users can write and publish blogs.
 - **📰 Browse Posts**: Explore a variety of blogs on different topics.
 - **📌 Save Posts**: Save your favorite posts for easy access later.
 - **🔒 User Authentication**: Secure login and registration via Clerk.

 ### 🛠️ Admin Features

-- **✍️ Create Blogs**: Admins can write and publish blogs.
 - **⭐ Feature Blogs**: Highlight specific blogs as featured content.
 - **🗑️ Manage Content**: Edit or delete blogs as needed.